dowhatyouwant2018/design-pattern/README.md

 # Tao-Shopping

-This is a online shopping system, include account、product、warehouse module.
+This is a distributed online shopping system, include account、product、warehouse module.

-The technical point inlcude springboot、dubbo、zookeeper、redis、kafka and so on.
+The system moudle includes as below:
+>Service: web

 >Service: common